paigerodeghero/ComputerGameCodingCamp/day1.md

   - Every time you ask a team to share, go with the next letter of the alphabet.
   - New pairs every day.
 - Icebreaker
-  - We’re not cool, but you are.
-Teach us the latest cool phrase that you know from the last year.
+  - Teach us the latest cool phrase that you know from the last year.
 - What is a game?
 (5 mins)

 - Definition: Type of play activity with rules and conflict.